PAE301 Agroecology: Working with the Complexity of Farming Systems

 With a concrete case as starting point, the course deals with structure and functioning of agroecosystems as whole entities seen from different perspectives.
 Examples of such are ecological, economic, social, time and spatial scale, and organisational level perspectives.
 The students will also learn about and practice methods for describing and analysing the case and its goals, and they are expected to suggest improvements.

-- Apply a systemic approach to a complex farm situation:
+- Apply a systemic approach to a complex farming system.

-- Recognize the steps needed to understand and improve a complex farming situation
+- Recognize the steps needed to understand and improve a complex farming system.

-- Choose and use suitable methods at the different steps
+- Identify and use suitable methods at the different steps of a systemic approach

 The course is web-based, and faculty resources and students will be located in several countries (Norway, Sweden, Denmark, Finland).
 In order to effectively deal with the interdisciplinary nature of agroecology, teachers from the Nordic network of agroecology (Agroasis) will provide guidance and feedback to the students.